UsabilityEngineering/ux-portfolio-mnguyen1996/j03/README.md

 <img src="yesinput.jpg" alt="yesinput" width="800"/>

-Now from here, we can adjust the output setting on the right side such as the game audio and other audio settings for the output.
-At the bottom, there is also an option to record the output that is being captured from the Nintendo Switch.
+Now from here as shown above, we can adjust the output setting on the right side such as the game audio and other audio settings for the output.
+At the bottom of this screen, there is also an option to record the output that is being captured from the Nintendo Switch.

 <img src="settings.jpg" alt="settings" width="800"/>